 Chicken breasts.
 Choose organic chicken for this recipe.
 If you have time, I recommend marinating them overnight before you prepare the salad.
 You could also use chicken thighs for this recipe if you prefer dark meat.

 Jerk marinade or seasoning.
 You can buy this or make your own using the recipe below!

-Kale and spinach.
-I love the combination of crunchy kale and softer spinach.
+Kale or spinach.
+I love the combination of crunchy kale and softer spinach, but you can totally just use one or the other.
 However, you can substitute the greens with another leafy salad base, such as arugula, romaine, Boston, or red leaf lettuce.

 Bell pepper.
-I love the splash of color from red and yellow sweet mini peppers.
+I love the splash of color from red and yellow sweet peppers.
 Of course, you can use any color bell pepper you like.
-And larger peppers work just as well as the mini ones.
+And mini peppers work just as well as the larger ones.

 Avocado.
 This is a must-have addition if you ask me.
 It adds creaminess and healthy fats to round out this vegetable-packed baked chicken salad.

 Cucumber.
 Freshly peeled cucumber adds refreshing crunch to this Jamaican jerk chicken salad.

 Red onion.
 I like a bit of red onion to add a pop of bitey, acidic flavor to the salad.
 If you're not a fan of raw onion, you can omit it or soak the onion in water for about 10 minutes to remove some of its strong flavor.